JNRowe/bleeter/doc/configuration.rst

 The entries should be comma separated, and must be quoted if they contain '#' to match hashtags.

-``count`` option
+``count`` options
-''''''''''''''''
+''''''''''''''''''

-The ``count`` option allows you to specify the maximum number of new statuses to fetch when updating.
+The ``count`` option allows you to specify the maximum number of new statuses from your timeline to fetch when updating.
 Only new tweets are fetched, so specifying large values here only affects initial runs and users who do not run ``bleeter`` very often.

 By default twitter_ returns 20 new statuses, and this is also the default setting for ``bleeter``.  twitter_ sets a limit of 200 statuses.

+The ``search_count`` and ``list_count`` options perform the same task for search results and list timelines respectively.

+The ``stealth_count`` option performs the same task for stealth follows, see :ref:`stealth-label`.

 ``lists`` option
 ''''''''''''''''